 If you die as a deferred hybrid member of the Scheme (after leaving HSBC but before you’ve retired), the total value of your DC pension pot (including the value of HSBC’s contributions) will be paid as a lump sum at the Trustee’s discretion.
 What happens to your DB pension savings will depend on your original scheme.
 As a deferred hybrid member, it’s important to make sure you keep your beneficiaries’ details up to date.
 To find out more about your DB benefits, visit the Information Centre and go to ‘Member Guides’.
 Then select your former scheme booklet.

 For more information about protection benefits visit our choose your beneficiaries page.
-From 30 May 2022 you will need to update these dates on the nominations and dependents page in Member Self Service (MSS).

 If you want to know exactly how much financial support your family would receive you can use the calculations and examples in the ‘Your DB and DC Pension Benefits Working Together’ (4.6MB, PDF) in our Information Centre.

 Any consideration of a divorcing couple’s assets usually includes pension rights.
 Our HSBC Administration Team can help if you want more information.
 Remember to update your personal details if you’re getting divorced or dissolving your civil partnership.
 You should also make sure your details are up to date on the My Beneficiaries page in My Pension.
-You'll need your username and password unless you're on the HSBC network and then you can click here.

 Check your pension